lambertchu/personal_website/content/jobs/Yankees/index.md

 ---

 - Identified players to potentially acquire from other MLB teams during the offseason and trade deadline.
 Shared findings with the GM and other front office executives.
-- Using player joint position data from Hawk-Eye, built rules-based and unsupervised clustering algorithms to classify catcher stances.
-Cleaned and utilized 5.9 GB (671,000 JSON files) of data for the project.
+- Using player joint position data to build rules-based and unsupervised clustering algorithms.
 - Identified minor league statistics that may be predictive of prospects’ future MLB success using R and SQL.
 - Scouted tendencies of opposing teams during the MLB postseason.
 Used R and SQL to produce actionable insights for the players and coaches to use during playoff games.